 - 10. The EBA has focused its work primarily on the assessment of selected AT1 issuances.
 The terms and conditions of selected issuances have been assessed against the regulatory provisions in order to identify provisions which the EBA would recommend avoiding. - 11.
-This monitoring is at its preliminary stage.
-It follows a dynamic approach which will necessitate several iterations.
+This monitoring is following a dynamic approach which has up to now resulted in several iterations.
 Further experience will need to be gained on the basis of future issuances and the current review has been limited in terms of number of issuances and scope.
 New issuances and new types of clauses in the future may also have an influence on the conclusions presented in this report.
 In addition, there is currently no experience available on the effectiveness of the different clauses in practice, in particular in relation to loss absorption mechanisms.
 Furthermore, it cannot be assumed that provisions/clauses not mentioned in this report can be considered as not raising any concerns. - 12.
 This preliminary review makes no claims to be fully comprehensive but highlights areas where the EBA believes it necessary to revise the wording of some existing clauses for future issuances, or where the EBA would recommend avoiding the use of some clauses currently under consideration in future. - 13.
-The EBA will continue exchanging views with institutions and market participants on the results of its ongoing monitoring. - 14.
-Furthermore, the EBA will develop standardised terms and conditions for AT1 issuances which will cover the prudential parts of the terms and conditions.
-This is believed to be helpful, in particular, for institutions of a smaller size and, more generally, for supervisors to assess the compliance of the instrument with the regulatory provisions.
-While these standardised terms and conditions would not be of a compulsory use for institutions, they would help to ensure the compliance of the instrument for an institution which would use these.
+The EBA will continue exchanging views with institutions and market participants on the results of its ongoing monitoring. - 14.Furthermore, the EBA is presenting in parallel to this report some standardised terms and conditions for AT1 issuances which are meant to cover the prudential parts of the terms and conditions (please refer to the separate document 'EBA draft standardised templates for AT1 instruments').
+It has to be noted that the monitoring work performed by the EBA has usefully fed the content of the standardised templates which are a useful complement to this report.